jpiwek/trustify/README.md

 **Examples**
 ------------------------
-The "Board Teset" example is built with Microchip MPLAB-X & Harmony v3.
+The "Board Test" example is built with Microchip MPLAB-X & Harmony v3.
 It gives you a good starting point for your own project.
 *Go to example* - [Link](https://github.com/jpiwek/trustify/tree/master/software/examples/Board_Test)

 **Details**